build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 SageMaker Studio automatically creates an Amazon S3 bucket within the same Region as the Studio domain.
 Let's go there now.

-We'll place our images files in Amazon S3 so that we can access these images from SageMaker Studio.
+We'll place our image files in Amazon S3 so that we can access these images from SageMaker Studio.
 Amazon S3 is a great place to store images files because it is durable, highly available, and inexpensive!
 Search for “S3” in the Management Console search bar to navigate to Amazon S3.

 ![search for s3](images/search-for-s3.png)